blacksspace24/shorty-link-shortener-/README.md

 Web Interface

--1.Paste a long URL into the input field.
+- 1.Paste a long URL into the input field.
--2.Click Shorten – get a short link like http://localhost:3000/abc123.
+- 2.Click Shorten – get a short link like http://localhost:3000/abc123.
--3.Copy the link or use it immediately.
+- 3.Copy the link or use it immediately.
--4.Every click is counted and displayed in the recent links table.
+- 4.Every click is counted and displayed in the recent links table.

 ### 🚀 Deployment

--Push your code to a GitHub repository.
+- Push your code to a GitHub repository.
--Click New + → Web Service → connect your repo.
+- Click New + → Web Service → connect your repo.
--Use these settings:
+- Use these settings:
 ```
 Build Command: npm install
 Start Command: node server.js